Pleasant Valley Airport

 Pleasant Valley Airport (ICAO: P48) was a privately owned public-use airport located in Peoria, in Maricopa County, Arizona, United States.
-It closed in 2022 due to the lease for the land (on state Trust Land) not being renewed.
+The airport long since serviced small aircraft into the Lake Pleasant Regional Park area, however, in 2022 it was closed due to the lease for the land (on state Trust Land) not being renewed.

 Facilities and aircraft

 Pleasant Valley Airport covered an area of 100 acre at an elevation of 1580 ft above mean sea level.
 It had four dirt runways: